Pricing rules settings [+video]

 And, if you set a custom price to 20, then your product price will be set at $20.00.

-Once you set new pricing rules click on the Save settings button.
-Your pricing rules will be applied to all products which you import from this point onwards.
+Once you change or set new pricing rules, click on the Save Settings button.
+Your pricing rules will be applied ONLY to products that you import from this point onward.
+If you want to apply the rules to products that have already been imported, please refer to the next section of the article.

 2. How to apply pricing rules to existing products?

-The prices of the products which are already in your dropshipping store or in your Import list, will not get automatically updated after you setup your pricing rules in the Global Pricing Rules settings, therefore, you will need to take an additional step and make sure to click on Apply Pricing Rules to Existing Products.
+The prices of products already in your dropshipping store or on your Import list won’t update automatically after you set your pricing rules.
+You need to take an extra step and click on Apply Pricing Rules to Existing Products to update their prices.

 Once a new tab opens, you can update the type and scope.